nicolas-van/widget.js/docs/tutorial.rst

 .. note:: When using accessors it is still possible to use ``get()`` and ``set()``. ``get("color")`` will call
           ``getColor()`` and ``set("color")`` will call ``setColor()``.

-.. seealso:: If you want to use properties outside of widgets you can use the ``spear.Properties`` class.
+.. seealso:: If you want to use properties outside of widgets you can use the ``widget.Properties`` class.

 Widget Life Cycle
 -----------------